Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 Her shoulders somehow sagged even more as she listened.

 "They have? ...Did they say why?
 Oh.
 Well...
 No. No, that’s...
 Obviously they have to... yeah.
-Did they say how long…?
+Did they say how long...?
 Oh *no*...really?
 And there’s nothing you can do to—?
 No, I’m sure you did.
 Sorry.
 Yes, I’ll tell them.
 You too...
 Thanks."

-She groaned and put the phone in her pocket when the call ended. *"Tā mā de…"*
+She groaned and put the phone in her pocket when the call ended. *"Tā mā de..."*

 Julian sat up straighter.
-"I sense bad news…"
+"I sense bad news..."

 "Yeah.
 That was Mister Williams.
 He says the JETS team just sent him their schedule for when they think they’ll be ready to come with us.."